 The benefits of vegetable oil on skin are substantial and the reason why consumers are responding to product claims that include avocado, sunflower and olive oil.
-This focus on vegetable oil for skin joins forces with increasingly popular natural and organic trends in the beauty and personal care market.
+This focus on vegetable oil in skin scare joins forces with increasingly popular natural and organic trends in the beauty and personal care market.
 According to a recent survey conducted by GlobalData, products containing easily recognizable, food-based ingredients are thought to be more trustworthy by consumers all over the world.
 Beauty and personal care brands are having to quickly adjust to these new preferences, which is partly the reason behind the recent surge in organic and natural certifications in cosmetics.

 Considering substantial trends towards organic beauty products, the positive associations with natural ingredients is hardly surprising.
 Further to this, respondents also perceived that these products were safer and more effective than synthetic formulations.
 These assumptions aren’t unfounded.